-Reportedly, the Trump Administration has drafted a policy to deny US citizenship or legal residency to immigrants who have used a number of federal benefits, including Obamacare or the Affordable Care Act, childcare, food stamps, and public housing.
-Considered a deliberate act to axe the number of legal immigrants in America, the proposal is likely to go on floors in coming weeks and affect over 20 million immigrants, according to NBC News.
+In August 2018, Stephen Miller in the Trump Administration drafted a policy to deny US citizenship and legal permanent residency to immigrants who don’t have high income standards or who depend on federal benefits, including Obamacare or the Affordable Care Act, childcare, food stamps, and public housing.
+Considered a deliberate act to axe the number of legal immigrants in the United States, Stephen Miller’s immigration policy, which was supposed to be enforced starting October 2019, has come into effect on February 24, 2020.
+The ‘Stephen Miller Policy’ will be enforced in a phased manner and is expected to affect over 20 million immigrants, according to NBC News.

-The proposal does not need congressional approval, according to Stephen Miller, a White House senior adviser.
-Rather, it is part of his plan to curtail the number of legal immigrants seeking green cards or US citizenship every year.
+Stephen Miller is a White House senior adviser and one of President Trump’s leading aides.
+The new policy is part of his plan to curtail the number of legal immigrants seeking green cards or US citizenship every year.
 To say in precise terms, Stephen Miller’s draft policy would make it more difficult for immigrants to become legal residents or citizens if they or their dependents have ever used the US public welfare programs like Obamacare, Children’s Health Insurance Program and Supplemental Nutrition Assistance Program.

 Immigrants in the United States, who used Social Security programs or received cash welfare payments from the government in the past, have already been denied legal status.
 The new version of White House adviser Stephen Miller’s plan which the Washington Post made public in February 2018 broadens the ambit of federal aid to extend denial of legal status to a maximum number of immigrants in America.